 Let’s look at Newton’s first law using a lorry as an example:

-So, as seen in the diagram, let’s say that the forces acting on the lorry are balanced.
+Let’s assume that the forces acting on the lorry are balanced.

-Another example is with boats in water
+Another example involves boats in water

 The best way to represent this is by using force diagrams.